-The requestPricing is a service port provided by the GESI that will create a new service instance containing information relating to the price charged for using the service.
-This port extends the Factory::createService port type.
-A service containing this port has the ability to provide a quotation for the use of the service.
-This quotation is encapsulated within a new service instance created by this port.
-Input
+The requestPricing is a service operation provided by the GESI that will create a new service instance containing information relating to the price charged for using the service.
+This operation extends the Factory::createService operation.
+A service containing this operation has the ability to provide a quotation for the use of the service.
+This quotation is encapsulated within a new service instance created by this operation.

-• Termination Time (optional): The earliest initial termination time that is acceptable to the client.
+- TerminationTime (optional): The earliest initial termination time that is acceptable to the client.
 This is effectively the length of time that the client wishes to retain the right to use the service.
-If not specified then it defaults to the duration in seconds specified by the gesa: defaultDuration SDE.
-After this time the service instance, and therefore the right to use the service, will be destroyed through the lifetime management provided by the container.
+If not specified then it defaults to the duration in seconds specified by the gesa:defaultDuration element.
+After this time the service instance, and therefore the right to use the service, will be destroyed through the lifetime management provided by the container. - EconomicParameters (optional): This factory-specific element contains data used by the GESA Factory element to help instantiate a new service instance and set the cost for its use.
+The EconomicParameters element MUST contain the following child elements:

-- EconomicParameters (optional): This factory-specific element contains data used by the GESA Factory element to help instantiate a new service instance and set the cost for its use.
-The EconomicParameters element MUST contain the following child elements: - o PricingMechanism: This element specifies the pricing mechanism that is to be used. - o Product (Optional/Required): If multiple product elements are specified within the economic SDE then one of these must be specified within the pricing request. - o AllowedUser: This element specifies the distinguished name of the users (or other user agents, e.g. brokers) that are allowed to access the created service.
+- PricingMechanism: This element specifies the pricing mechanism that is to be used. - Product (Optional/Required): If multiple product elements are specified within the economic SDE then one of these must be specified within the pricing request. - AllowedUser: This element specifies the distinguished name of the users (or other user agents, e.g. brokers) that are allowed to access the created service.
 Multiple elements are allowed. - Currency: Specifies the currency that will be used to record payment.
 If only one currency element is specified by the CGS this element becomes optional.
-If multiple currency elements are specified in the SDE this becomes required. - ConsumedResources: Elements specifying the estimated consumed resources that the service invocation will use.
+If multiple currency elements are specified in the SDE this becomes required. - PaymentMethod: Specifies the mechanism by which currency will be transferred.
+This needs to be specified here so that the CGS knows which GPS to use.
+If only one mechanism is specified by the CGS this element becomes optional.
+If multiple mechanisms are specified in the SDE this becomes required. - ConsumedResources: Elements specifying the estimated consumed resources that the service invocation will use.
 This may be used by the CGS to adjust the returned costing. - ServiceTerminationTime: The time beyond which the user will nolonger require the service if they decide to make use of the service offering.
-This element may need to include 'notBefore' and 'notAfter' to define an advanced reservation.
+This element may need to include 'goodUntil' and 'goodFrom' to define an advanced reservation.
 [SJN: Obvious links to GRAAP & SLA's here!]